 National Elm Collection

-The 'Preston Twins', pictured below, are located at Preston Park and widely considered the largest and oldest surviving English Elms in Europe.
+The 'Preston Twins' at Preston Park are considered to be the largest and oldest surviving English Elms in Europe.
 They are also home to a colony of elm-dependent White-letter Hairstreak butterflies, a species which has been on the decline in areas that have suffered with Elm Disease.

-This endangered species lives mainly in the treetops, and they are entirely reliant on the elm for food.
+This endangered species lives mainly in the treetops, and they rely on the elm trees for food.

-There is a large and nationally-important collection of elms at The Level.
-The trees, which frame the perimeter of the park, also (like Preston Park) support a colony of White-letter Hairstreak butterflies.
+There is a large and nationally-important collection of elm trees at The Level.
+The trees frame the perimeter of the park and also support a colony of White-letter Hairstreak butterflies.

-The wildlife of The Level, and the elms in particular, feature heavily in the education elements of the park's community volunteer-led activities plan.
+The wildlife of The Level, and the elm trees in particular, feature heavily in the education elements of the park's community volunteer-led activities plan.

-In the early 1970s the council introduced a new programme to control a highly infectious form of Elm disease which was introduced by imported Rock Elm from North America.
-The success of the programme to fight the disease is still clear today from the many thousands of Elms throughout the city.
+In the early 1970s the council introduced a new programme to control a highly infectious form of elm disease which was introduced by imported Rock Elm from North America.
+The success of the programme to fight the disease is still clear today from the many thousands of elm trees throughout the city.